 This can be setup in the Sales and Purchase applications so the flow is automated.

 Note that these inter-company transactions will need to be eliminated from the Financial Reports (e.g. Profit & Loss).
+Fiscal positions can be used to override accounts based on rules, so that could be used to post intercompany transactions to an eliminations account.

 Odoo 12 and earlier